rellimylime/forest-data-compilation/02_terraclimate/README.txt

 RUNNING THE WORKFLOW
 ================================================================================
 Run scripts in order.
 Steps 1-2 are TerraClimate-specific (in this directory).
-Steps 3-4 use shared scripts (in the top-level scripts/ directory) that work identically for all climate datasets (PRISM, WorldClim, ERA5).
+Step 3 uses a shared script (in the top-level scripts/ directory) that works identically for all climate datasets (PRISM, WorldClim, ERA5).

   Step 1: Rscript 02_terraclimate/scripts/01_build_pixel_maps.R